farcaster-project/RFCs/README.md

 # Farcaster Specifications

-Hello hitchhiker and welcome onboard to the Farcaster Specifications!
+Hello hitchhiker, and welcome onboard to the Farcaster Specifications!
 The RFCs describe components that glue together to form a swap protocol between two blockchain based assets, currently focusing on Bitcoin and Monero.

 ## Overview